DigiBP/digibp-saentis/README.md

 | **2 Step - Create an Incident with the web form** | - |
 ||1.
 Click on "Open a new Incident (First point on the Picture above) 2.
 Fill out all fields like this example an click "create ticket" ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentCreationPHP.png) 3.The Incident was successfully transmitted when "Success" appears. | ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentCreationPHPSuccess.png)|

-Note: **If the incident is "Critical", a Twitter message is generated directly.
-The same procedure as when you want to enter an incident in Camunda that is classified as "Critical".**
+Note: **If the incident has a high Impact , a Twitter message is generated directly.**
-**JOEL: Dies stimmt so nicht, es gibt einen unterschied zwischen IMPACT und PRIORITY**

 #### Create an Issue using e-Mail